robertsweetman/module_4/mdbook/src/5_impact_assessment.md

     Performance Monitoring :a11, after a10, 1w
     Production Live :milestone, after a11, 0d
 ```

+Figure 20: Phased Delivery Plan

+### Phase 1: Prototype (6w)

+The goal is to validate the technical feasibility as well as ensure all stakeholder feedback has been considered.
+We can use the following KPI's to ensure all the requirements have been met:

+- Majority (>80%?) of stakeholders approve moving forwards
+- Technically feasible in that eTenders can be obtained, stored and processed
+- Prototype can be created with a set of minimum features (MVP)

+#### Phase 1: Contingency

+If the PoC proves challenging then pivot to using a different datasource, running everything manually for a while or deploying as something other than a container.
+Azure Functions might be an alternative.

+### Phase 2: Development and Deployment (6w)

+Phase 2 goal is to develop and deploy the solution securely in the cloud paying attention to the following measures to validate success:

+- Test coverage that ensures code quality
+- Successful deployment to the Azure cloud environment
+- Resources deployed pass Microsoft's cloud security checks

+#### Phase 2: Contingency

+Deployment might be delayed to allow security issues to be patched or possibly the run-rate budget might need to increase to include higher cost protections like Nat Gateways and Azure AD for access.

+### Phase 3: Business Validation (3w)

+The goal here is to be able to demonstrate business value and validate user adoption in the short term.
+Longer term measures will only come to light after several bid cycles have been completed.

+#### Short term business measures

+- High (>80%) uptake of using the tool by the Sales Team
+- Reduction in reported sales admin (time) by Sales Team
+- User satisfaction survey reports improvement (anonymous Sales Team survey)

+#### Long term business measures

+- Overall increase in bids won (revenue) over a 6 - 12 month period
+- Identify more opportunities to bid on
+- Additional features and integrations are requested by the Sales Team as this proves the product is becoming more useful to the business overall
+- Additional requests for analytics and dashboards from Sales Management which again shows interest and buy-in

+#### Phase 3 Contingency

+If users struggle then additional training would have to be considered and for some users to be selected to champion the use of this tool as a replacement for out-dated manual processes.
+As with all implementations buy in and support from Management is essential for success.

+## Summary

+The dashboard clearly shows the value of having a well architected data product that surfaces business value and can drive commercial success.

+Taking a phased approach to delivery keeps all contributors on track and leaves scope for further improvements later.

 <!--
 ● Set measurable goals for your data product, aiming for improvements in data processing speed, accuracy, and resource efficiency.